5 Things You Need to Know About China’s National Party Congress

 The Communist Party’s constitution does not specify how many terms the party’s leaders can serve, saying only that each term lasts five years.
 But the nation’s constitution says its president can serve no more than two five-year terms.

 Jiang Zemin took the helm as the party’s general secretary in June 1989.
 Jiang was formally elected to this position in October 1992 and as Chinese president in March 1993.
 He handed over the two jobs to Hu Jintao in November 2002 and March 2003 respectively.

-Sun Daiyao, a professor with Peking University’s School of Marxism, said it was the Chinese top leaders’ first smooth transition of power since 1949, according to an article he published in 2013 on People’s Forum, a magazine run by the Communist Party’s flagship newspaper People’s Daily.
+Sun Daiyao, a professor with Peking University’s School of Marxism, said it was the Chinese top leaders’ first smooth transition of power since 1949, according to an article he published in 2013 on People’s Forum (link in Chinese), a magazine run by the Communist Party’s flagship newspaper People’s Daily.

 The Chinese leader followed the Constitution’s rule of serving no more than two terms as government head, and also quit the party leadership, though the party charter does not specify the limit of terms.
 It created a precedent in the power transition, which was strengthened when Hu also passed on the party leadership and presidency to Xi Jinping in November 2012 and March 2013 respectively, after completing 10 years, or two terms, Sun said.

 In China, the Communist Party controls of the People’s Liberation Army via the CPC Central Military Commission.
 A party leader normally doubles as the military commission chairman, or the commander-in-chief of the military.